0xDerked/FantasyCampaign/README.md

 - Your wallet isn't set to use the right network (e.g localhost:8545 if ran locally).
 - Your wallet isn't using the local network.
 - The app stays on the oracle modal.
 It takes about 30 seconds for the event to be emitted that clears this modal but there's a chance something else went wrong.
 If it doesn't clear in 30 seconds reload the page.
 - If it _still_ doesn't clear it might be an out of gas error.
 Edit the localStorage `isRolingDice` to `false` and reload the page.
 If it happens very frequently, set the gas limit in MetaMask to a much higher value.
+We could also explore setting the gas limits within the code as overrides in ethersjs to a value that won't run out.

 If you experience any other issues, let us know!